Start dates of new Late Payment Penalties Regime

 New Points Based System

 Each late submission of a return will result in a point (like motoring offences).
-When the taxpayer has amassed points equal to the points threshold (see table) a £200 penalty will be charged.
+When the taxpayer has amassed points equal to the points threshold (see table) a £200 penalty will then be charged.
 Further late submissions will not result in additional penalty points but will result in additional penalties.

 |Filing frequency||Point threshold|